Analog-Labs/chain-connectors/chains/polkadot/tx/README.md

     `metadata`: Metadata required make transaction.
     `secret_key`: wallet's secret key (used to sign the transaction).

-    It creates the transaction and signs it and then returns its bytes.
+    It creates the transaction and signs it and then returns it in bytes.